AtharvaParate/Event_Zen/README.md

 The application uses JWT-based authentication.
 See the [Authentication Documentation](docs/authentication/README.md) for details.

+## Troubleshooting Common Issues

+### Material-UI Animation Issues

+If you encounter errors related to Material-UI animations (e.g., `getBoundingClientRect()`), the application includes fixes for these issues:

+1. The global patches in `src/utils/muiFixes.js` address common animation issues
+2. For development, StrictMode is disabled to prevent animation errors
+3. All transitions are disabled in development mode for stability

+### Missing Index.html

+If you encounter a "Could not find a required file: index.html" error:

+1. Make sure `public/index.html` exists
+2. Ensure you're starting the app from the project root with `npm start`
+3. Delete `node_modules` and reinstall with `npm install` if needed

+### Image Loading Issues

+If images fail to load:

+1. Make sure the public/images directory structure exists
+2. Check that fallback images are available in public/images/defaults
+3. Use the error handling provided by the CardMedia component

+## Deployment Checklist

+Before deploying to production, ensure you complete the following:

+1. Run `npm run build` to create an optimized production build
+2. Test the production build locally with a static server
+3. Configure environment variables for production
+4. Set up proper CORS configuration in backend services
+5. Enable React StrictMode in production for better error detection
+6. Set up proper error monitoring and logging

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.